The Premier Nature Attraction on California’s North Coast.

 We Are More Than Big Trees

 We are almost a mile of groomed interpretive trails through the awe-inspiring redwoods.
 Part of the trail (the Trail of Tall Tales) is devoted to the mythology of Paul Bunyan, America’s larger-than-life logger from the turn of the century.
-The trail, museum, gift shop, restaurant, and motel are all geared toward the family or group traveler.
+The trail, private collection, gift shop, restaurant, and motel are all geared toward the family or group traveler.
 Our trails are open and maintained year-round.
 Plus, we offer a shuttle to SkyTrail for those who cannot easily walk the trail.
 Our New Redwood Canopy Trail opening in Spring of 2020 is an exciting new feature.

 A 75 Year Commitment